 We need to have a meaningful dialogue about borders.
 Maybe it depends on which side you are on, but has a wall ever worked as a long-term or sustainable solution?
 For example, how did it turn out for the Chinese against the Mongolians with The Great Wall of China?
 Or for the Romans against the Scots and Picts with Hadrian’s Wall?
 Or the Communist East Germans and The Berlin Wall?
 Yet, today, in addition to the Mexican Border Wall, we still have The DMZ in Korea, The Moroccan Wall in the Western Sahara and The West Bank Barrier in Israel, etc. Please see Wikipedia’s comprehensive Wall List.

 Whatever the answer is to these terrible situations, only art can illuminate such complex issues with empathy.
-And only through empathy can we create a meaningful solution and a path forward.
+And through empathy can we begin to break down the walls that divide us.

 † All rights reserved of Francois ROBERT photographs.
 No part of this publication may be reproduced, stored in a retrieval system or transmitted in any form by any means electronic, mechanical, photocopying, or otherwise without written permission of the copyright owner.
 Unless noted, all other photos by Douglas Wills and Lyra Jakabhazy.